WhatTheDickens/suny-geneseo-writing-guide/README.md

-# suny-geneseo-writing-guide
+# The Guide

-Writing guide for students at SUNY Geneseo
+[*The Guide*](http://writingguide.geneseo.edu) is a writing guide for students at SUNY Geneseo that my colleague Celia Easton and I first wrote for the web in the late 1990's.
+We've revised it a few times since then.